Space-time beams with tunable orbital group velocity toward plasma superradiance

 A quasiparticle is a localized nearly-constant current-density profile.
 Because it is a result of a collective effect, and unlike point-like particles (e.g., electrons), quasiparticles can execute arbitrary trajectories and travel at arbitrary speeds (even superluminal).
 The coherent part of the quasiparticle radiation spectrum is identical to that emitted by a single finite-sized particle undergoing a similar motion.
 The flexibility to control the quasiparticle motion opens new radiation mechanisms that are usually forbidden to single charged particles.
-For example, a quasiparticle traveling faster than $c$ leads to quasiparticle Cherenkov radiation~\cite{Superradiance2, SuperradianceQuasiparticle}.
+For example, a quasiparticle traveling faster than $c$ leads to quasiparticle Cherenkov radiation~\cite{Superradiance2, SuperradianceQuasiparticle, pardal_SuperradiantScatteringEvanescent2026}.
 Here, we propose to use a LS to unlock a novel superradiant effect based on a superluminal quasiparticle, traveling along a synchrotron (i.e. circular) trajectory in laser-matter interactions.
 The effect is due to the onset of an optical shock, which appears as a result of constructive interference of the radiation emitted by the quasiparticle during its trajectory, and at the Cherenkov angle.
+In this geometry, the Cherenkov angle is given by $\theta_{CH} = \sin^{-1}(c/v_{og})$ measured with respect to the axis of rotation.
+This definition of the Cherenkov angle differs from the standard $\cos^{-1}(c/v)$ as the geometry we tackle here is different.